-Les Dahlias, 30 x 30 in, go to store to see more pics or inquire about the painting.
+Les Dahlias, 30 x 30 in, sold, go to store to see available paintings.

-In her series "Seeds," I depict decorated bubbles which represent imaginary flowers.
+In my "Seeds" series, I depict decorated bubbles which represent imaginary flowers.
 They are beautiful gardens filled with fruitful plants that will never cease to grow and blossom.

 This very series is my signature work, speaking about the fruitfulness of life.
 I am a strong believer that there is a silver lining in most situations.
 There can almost always be some fruits.